CQCL/quantinuum-sphinx/README.md

-# Quantinuum Docs Sphinx Templates
+# Quantinuum Sphinx

-This theme is intended to customize [furo](https://pradyunsg.me/furo/).
+This repo contains templates and static assets that are intended to customize the theme [furo](https://pradyunsg.me/furo/).

-### Using the templates in your Sphinx docs code
+### Using the templates in your Sphinx configuration

 Add the following git URL as a submodule in the same directory as `conf.py`